gilcierweb/contact-form-python-flask/README.md

 # contact-form-python-flask
-Contact form and send mail with Python e Flask
+Contact form and send mail with Python and Flask

 ### Skills